Key takeaways

 Online shopping is here to stay.
-So of course, more online shopping means more packages delivered to your doorstep.
-And whether you own or manage multifamily properties, a streamlined package delivery system will make your life easier.
+So, of course, more online shopping means more packages will be delivered to your doorstep.
+Whether you own or manage multifamily properties, a streamlined package delivery system will make your life easier.
 Many package management solutions like Luxer One package lockers have popped up in response to these challenges.

 This post answers your most common questions about Luxer One’s apartment package locker systems.
 We’ll also cover how Luxer One multifamily lockers compare to other package management solutions.